Ivancf1995/Ivancf1995.github.io/_posts/2025-07-10-Cliff-species-models.md

 conf_RF <- confusionMatrix(cliff_RF_model)$table
 ```

-The confusion matrix showed that the model had a high accuracy, with a sensitivity of X and a specificity of X...

 One of the most beatifoul things about randomForest is that it provides a measure of variable importance, which can be used to understand which environmental variables are most important for the distribution of cliff species.
 We used `importance` function from the `ranger` package to obtain the variable importance scores and plotted them using `ggplot2`.

 ```r